* Wall Street gains on better-than-expected February

 NEW YORK, March 8 World equity markets rallied

-and the dollar strengthened on Friday after an unexpectedly
+and the U.S. dollar strengthened on Friday after an unexpectedly

-sharp gain in U.S. employment in February added to investor
+sharp jump in U.S. employment in February reinforced the view

-consecutive intraday record high, while European shares extended
+consecutive intraday and closing record highs, while European

-The dollar touched a fresh 3-1/2-year high against the yen
+The dollar touched a 3-1/2-year high against the yen and a

-Nonfarm payrolls surged 236,000 jobs in February, the Labor
+Nonfarm payrolls added 236,000 jobs in February, the Labor

-Department said, handily beating economists' expectations for a
+Department said, handily beating economists' expectations of a

 gain of 160,000.